 To change your name, have a temporary name, or display your pronouns in Zoom, visit Zoom videoconferencing.
 The instructions are located under the heading "Changing your name in Zoom."

-Please note: if you have multiple Google accounts - such as a personal Gmail address, as well as your Mount Holyoke account you may need to log out of other Google accounts before trying to access mtholyoke.zoom.us, in order to log in successfully.
+Please note: if you have multiple Google accounts you may need to log out of other Google accounts before successfully accessing mtholyoke.zoom.us.
 If you receive any unexpected errors, please take a screenshot if you’re able, and contact the Help Desk at firstname.lastname@example.org.

 It is important to keep Zoom up-to-date.
 This Zoom page provides guidance about how to check for available updates.
 If prompted by Zoom to run an update, please do so.